-The final aspect of the plot we will discuss is that the broad maximum in the middle of the plot decreases as the width and the delta increase.
+In addition, and the final aspect of the plot we will discuss, is that the broad maximum in the middle of the plot decreases as the width and the delta increase.
 The interpretation of this observation is that if the width and delta are similar, it is generally harder to resolve the Gaussians for lower delta and width, and easier to resolve them as they increase together.